jluttine/NiDE/README.md

 };
 ```

-However, that isn't done here because it's difficult to maintain in this README
+That isn't done here because it's difficult to maintain in this README file.
+Of
-file.
-Of course, you can also use your local check-out of the repository and
+course, you can also use your local check-out of the repository and import from
-import from that path instead of GitHub.
+that path instead of GitHub.

 Note that it is possible to only either import `configuration.nix` but not use
 `packages.nix` or vice versa depending on what you want.
 Personally, I import